ChrstphrHll/npc_gen/students/Aenglo Dyffros.md

 # Aenglo Dyffros
 ---
 ### Description
-- Elf Cleric from Aldercrown Empire
+- Elf Cleric from Whyndiem
 - 1st year Diplomacy student in Burk
-- shoulder length straight auburn hair that's wild, Pale Brown eyes, and Light Tan skin
+- short curly dirty blonde hair that's braided, Pale Brown eyes, and Light Tan skin
 - Is Deferential and Dissonant, and has Happiness as their ideal

 ### Organizations